lorenzob/peabody/README.md

 Peabody is an extension for some logging frameworks to allow *back in time* logging.

-Usually you keep your logger to the INFO level, but as soon as something goes wrong you need to raise the log level to DEBUG...just *before* something went wrong.
+Usually you keep your logger to the INFO level, but as soon as something goes wrong you need to raise the log level to DEBUG just...*before* something went wrong.

 Peabody does exactly this: detects an error, goes back in time and rise the log level for you.